nyxnor/onionjuggler/README.md

 **WARNING: `do not trust this repo yet`, backup your hs keys in another location**

 The goal is to manage services on the the tor configuration level, not the web server level.
-Also need to be as portable as possible, so the variables for paths are only contained inside onion.lib.
+Also need to be as portable as possible, so the variables for paths are only contained inside .onion.lib.

 ## Usage